SAVING MY LEG

 So you have to wait it out through the Danish winter?

 Recently I have been sleeping in a back room of a skater-owned restaurant.
 It sure would be nice if I could afford to rent an apartment for these upcoming cold winter months.
+That's what Rebate is working on.
+What else do you need money for?

 Paying people back that have given me loans.
 Food.
 Transport to hospital.
 Medicine.
 Child support.
 Holistic therapy.
 Winter clothes.